ksharlandjiev/Splyt-challange/splyt-map/README.md

 This is just for demonstration and is not production ready.
 While the initial reaction was go with Google Maps, I tought this app could also be used in mobile (react-native) in the future and it would be amazing if it could work semi-offline and not consuming a lot of bandwidth.
 Therefore a decision was made to implement another Maps API that provides offline capabilities: **Mapbox**

-By the time of writing Splyt's API endpoints are CORS protected and we are not able to directly call the API via via frontent.
-Hence why there is a proxy server written in node/express that proxy all requests from the UI to the Splyt API endpoing.
+By the time of writing the Splyt API is CORS protected and we are not able to directly call the API via frontent.
+To achive connectivity I had to create a proxy server written in node/express which runs on port 5000.

-While the task does not require, I was curious to check the **Geolocation API**, and have implemented a small improvement into the app.
+Although the task does not require, I was curious to check the **Geolocation API**, and have implemented a small improvement into the app.

 ## Installation
 ```